applicativesystem/rust-metagenomics-pangenome-deeplearning/README.md

-# rust-metagenomics-pangenome-deeplearning
+# rust-pangenome-tools

-rust deeplearning and segmentation from the aligned reads
+- rust deeplearning and segmentation from the aligned reads
+- pangenome tools for metagenomes, pangenomes, pantrascriptomes using RUST.

+Gaurav Sablok